malfuncti0n/shortener/README.md

 # Shortener

-Your software to short urls without adds.
+Your software to short urls without adds. visit as here: [qbit.fun](https://qbit.fun) .
 You can check a working version based on master branch on [heroku](https://urltosmall.herokuapp.com/)

 ## Getting Started